AlexMoffat/timecalc/TimeCalcHelp/_English.lproj/010-formats.md

 ---
-title: Supported Date Formats
+title: Date Formats Supported for Parsing
 description: Supported date, time, and datetime formats.
 order: 10
 ---
-Supported date formats are listed below with examples.
+The supported date formats that TimeCalc is able to recognize and parse are listed below with examples.
 You can copy and paste the examples into the expression window to see the results.
 See the [TimeZone](timezone.html) section for information on how the timezone is chosen if none is provided in the input format.
 In most cases current timezone is used.
 Exceptions noted below.

 ```
 # ISO format.
 TimeZone is optional.